philbowles/h4plugins/docs/ccc.md

 * Direct call

-Generally, each plugin also provides functions that correspond to the command-line equivalent, but are more efficient than the `invokeCmd` method.
+Generally, each plugin also provides native C++ functions that correspond to the command-line equivalent (the actual "commond command core" function itself) which are far more efficient than the `invokeCmd` method.
+At the end of the analysis, `invokeCmd` is only going to end up calling the function you could have called directly yourself!
 For example, calling

 ```cpp
 h4p.showQ();
 ```

-Has the same effect as typing `h4/show/q` at the console, MQTT publishing a topic of `yourdevicename/h4/show/q` or the built-inw webserver receiving `http://< your device ip >/rest/h4/show/q`.
-The only difference is *that the results are sent back to the originating source*, respectively the console, MQTT server, or the web browser.
+Has the same effect as typing `h4/show/q` at the console, MQTT publishing a topic of `yourdevicename/h4/show/q`, your code (pointlessly) calling` h4p.invokeCmd("h4/show/q");`or the built-in webserver receiving `http://< your device ip >/rest/h4/show/q`.
+The only difference is *that the results are sent back to the originating source*, e.g. the serial terminal, MQTT server, the web browser etc.

 ---